Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 – and of course, write down your dreams in a dream journal

-And be SURE that you are doing reality checks CORRECTLY and you write your dreams in a dream journal!
+Also, be SURE that you are doing reality checks CORRECTLY and you write your dreams in a dream journal!

-And we always advise that if you are on other medications (and even if you are not) to consult your doctor before trying any of these.
+Last but not least, I always advise that if you are on other medications (and even if you are not) to consult your doctor before trying any of these.